Development of the administrative divisions of Ukraine: Oblast changes (1954–1991)

 1986 Chornobyl Raion and the city municipality of Prypiat were liquidated and merged with the Ivankiv Raion, Kyiv Oblast.

 In 1988 the new city of Slavutych was established for victims of the Chornobyl catastrophe, in Chernihiv Oblast.
 The city was subordinated to the Kyiv Oblast.

 On February 12, 1991, the Crimean oblast was restored to its pre-WWII status of autonomous Soviet socialist republic following a referendum.

-Independence (1991—)
+Modern (1991–)

-After its declaration of independence in August 1991, and the dissolution of the Soviet Union in December, Ukraine grandfathered the whole Soviet system of administrative divisions.
-Cities of republic significance were transformed into cities with special status.
+After its declaration of independence in August 1991, and the dissolution of the Soviet Union in December, Ukraine grandfathered most of the Soviet system of administrative divisions.